Color in Massachusetts

 What are you planning on doing differently this year?

 We share a private road with four other families.
 I planted an area on the edge of the road with grasses that are now seven feet tall.
 In July, I am going to cut them back by half—to see if I can keep them from falling over.
 The grasses are choking out the daylilies and the smaller perennials in front, and maybe by cutting them back I can have more color in that area through the summer.
-I’m also going to be very selective how I fertilize this year.
+I’m also going to be very selective how I fertilize.
 I will fertilize my annuals, but not my perennials other than in early spring.
 I’ve been using a new fertilizer these past couple of years (it's my secret!), and the perennials have been taking over.
 So I’m not going to fertilize them during the summer and see how it goes.

-Hannaford's garden during the first blizzard of 2011.
+Hannaford's garden during a blizzard in 2011.

 Do you have any advice for new gardeners?